ember-learn/ember-blog/source/2019-07-12-the-ember-times-issue-106.md

 </div>

 <!-- alex ignore dads-moms -->
-In our eleventh edition of the contributor interview series, community member **Stefan Huber**, also known as [@st-h](hhttps://github.com/st-h), talks about his web app for musicians 🎸, building a recording studio when he was 20 in the basement of his mother's house 🎧, maintaining various Ember addons 👨‍💻, and more!
+In our eleventh edition of the contributor interview series, community member **Stefan Huber**, also known as **[@st-h](hhttps://github.com/st-h)**, talks about his web app for musicians 🎸, building a recording studio when he was 20 in the basement of his mother's house 🎧, maintaining various Ember addons 👨‍💻, and more!

 You can read the full interview on [the Ember Forum](https://discuss.emberjs.com/t/i-contribute-to-ember-with-stefan-huber/16821).

 <a class="ember-button ember-button--centered" href="https://discuss.emberjs.com/t/i-contribute-to-ember-with-stefan-huber/16821">Read more</a>

-_The idea behind these interviews is to provide community members with more information and insight into open source contributions, learning resources and community events.
+<i>The idea behind these interviews is to provide community members with more information and insight into open source contributions, learning resources and community events.
 Contributors to the community gain a platform to share their thoughts on their own experiences and learnings as they were contributing to Ember.
-Our hope is that it gives first-time and advancing contributors a better sense of the fact that everyone starts out small, and that anyone can have a big impact on the community._
+Our hope is that it gives first-time and advancing contributors a better sense of the fact that everyone starts out small, and that anyone can have a big impact on the community.</i>

 ---